 Image credit: @queenstownnz

-Queenstown Golf Club is located on the Kelvin Heights peninsula.
-The well-stocked Pro Shop provides everything you need to play a round of 18 holes while overlooking the pristine alpine waters of Lake Whakatipu.
-The Queenstown Golf Clubhouse offers a modern fleet of motorised carts for hire and practice facilities, such as a driving range and chipping and putting greens.
+Located on the Kelvin Peninsula, Queenstown Golf Club is renowned as the most scenic golf course nationwide.
+The well-stocked golf shop provides all the gear and accessories you need to play a round of 18 holes while overlooking the pristine alpine waters of Lake Wakatipu.
+The Queenstown Golf Clubhouse offers a modern motorised golf cart fleet for hire and practice facilities, such as a driving range and chipping and putting greens.
 Never played golf before but keen to learn?
-Book lessons with their resident PGA Professionals.
+Book golf coaching lessons with their resident PGA Professionals.

 Over The Top Golf